UK Real Estate Taxes

 Rental income includes non-monetary consideration.
 Thus home swaps will be caught, in theory, with VAT a possible hazard as such exchanges are normally to enable one or both of the owners to enjoy a holiday in the UK.

-There is to be a new £1,000 allowance for property income from 2017/18.
-Individuals with property income under £1,000 will not be taxable on that income.
+Individuals with property income under £1,000 are not taxable on that income.
 Those with more income may either calculate their profit in the normal way or be taxed on their gross rents less £1,000.

 Any VAT charged on rental income is paid over to HMRC after deducting VAT incurred on associated costs.